maswiebe/maswiebe.github.io/assets/cook_replication.md

 If the grant-year patent variable is incorrect, this will affect the Table 6 results, which use the grant-year variable.
 Cook doesn't report a robustness check, so I will re-run the Table 6 regressions using application-year patents.
 In fact, this specification seems more appropriate, since Cook's mechanism is that racial violence deters innovation by Black inventors; so racial violence would first impact patent applications, and with a lag impact granted patents.

-First, I am able to reproduce Cook's Table 6, using grant-year patents:
+First, I am able to reproduce Cook's Table 6, using grant-year patents[^2]:

 ![](https://michaelwiebe.com/assets/cook_replication/table6a.png){:width="80%"}

 The application-year patent variable is missing in 1940, which reduces the sample size for the robustness check by 1.
-To make a pure comparison, I re-run the grant-year regressions dropping 1940, and get similar results (see footnote).[^2]
+To make a pure comparison, I re-run the grant-year regressions dropping 1940, and get similar results (see footnote).[^3]

 Next, I redo Table 6 using application-year patents.